bootlin/buildroot-external-st/docs/wifi.md

 # Using WiFi

-This only applies to the Discovery Kit 2, with its *demo* configuration.
+Applicable platforms: STM32MP157-DK2, STM32MP135-DK.

+WiFi support is only enabled in the *demo* configurations.

-The `brcmfmac` Linux kernel module for Wifi is autoload, thanks to udev.
+The `brcmfmac` Linux kernel module for Wifi is autoloaded, thanks to *udev*.

-You can verify that it have been correctly loaded with the `lsmod` command:
+You can verify that it has been correctly loaded with the `lsmod`
+command:

 ```
 # lsmod | grep brcmfmac